armaanre/property-manager/README.md

 # Setting up an email inbox

-For demoing this project I reccommend using a gmail account, as this is what was used for developmenet and testing.
+For demoing this project using a gmail account is needed, as this is what was used for development and testing.

 Once a gmail account is created go to the settings tab and ensure that IMAP is enabled